BIMM Berlin alumna Ngoc Anh Nguyen on being featured in Sennheiser’s new Product Story

 How did the collaboration with Sennheiser come about?

-Nora Warmedinger, Head of Careers, Events, Guests & Promotions at BIMM Institute Berlin reached out to me to say that Sennheiser was looking for a singer/songwriter to be featured in their next product story and she asked if I was interested in being part of the project.
+Nora Warmedinger, Head of Careers, Events, Guests & Promotions at BIMM University Berlin reached out to me to say that Sennheiser was looking for a singer/songwriter to be featured in their next product story and she asked if I was interested in being part of the project.
 From there on I started to communicate with Sennheiser, shared my story with them and they created the visual concept for the video clip.

 In the video, you are talking about what inspired you to become a musician – what was a crucial point for you, where you decided to pursue a career in music?

 I became a trained social worker before pursuing my music path and there was a time during my studies that I was even living in the U.S., studying abroad and interning in a high-profile organization.
 I had come so far but still felt like something was missing.
 Only when I started to get to know other artists who also changed paths later on in life, I realized that music was actually my true desire.
-It had always stuck along with me whatever phase in my life I was at and then I decided to give it a go by studying at BIMM Institute Berlin.
+It had always stuck along with me whatever phase in my life I was at and then I decided to give it a go by studying at BIMM University Berlin.

 In the video you are also talking about how you don’t have to be a big pop product at a major label to make music – what advice would you give to upcoming artists who want to start making music?